Truth 1: Circulation equals warmth.

 Now that you have learned the basics for how to keep your feet warm, pass them on to others by sharing this blog post.

 Let me know if you have any questions or suggestions.
-I’ll be updating this post periodically, correcting bad grammar and spelling, etc.
+I’ll be updating this post periodically, adding new tips, correcting bad grammar and spelling, etc.

 Also, don’t forget to subscribe to my blog and leave comments below.